metadata-school/IntroductionToiRODSCourse/Workbooks/Python.md

 Take a look through [ListHomeDir.py](../Examples/ListHomeDir.py) and run it.
 Is it output similar to the output of an `ils` of your homedir?

-### Follow On Excercises
+### Follow On Exercises

 1. Can you add "create time" and "replica status" to the output report?
 (Hint: load the code into REPL and run dir(obj) or read the source (see Credits)).
 2. Can you extend the code to print any/all metadata attached to an object?

 ## Basic iQuest Replacement

 Take a look through [BasicQuery.py](../Examples/BasicQuery.py) and run it.
-Is it output similar to the output of an `ils` of your homedir?
+Is the output similar to the output of an `ils` of your home dir?
 How is it different from the previous script?

-### Follow On Excercises
+### Follow On Exercises
 1. Can you add checksum output to the script?

 # Credits

-Examples thanks to example code at [Python iRODs Client](https://github.com/irods/python-irodsclient).
+Examples thanks to example code at [Python iRODS Client](https://github.com/irods/python-irodsclient).